 We review the best headphones you can buy in the UK in 2017.
 Get the most for your money with our top headphones for your smartphone or tablet, including best in-ear headphones, best on-ear headphones and best over-ear headphones.
 Also see: Best budget headphones | Best wireless headphones | Best headphones for kids

-You might be thinking "I have an iPhone 7 without a headphone jack, do I need something else?".
-Do not fear because the headphones below are still relevant.
-Apple supplies the phone with a Lightning to headphone jack adapter and you can also use wireless headphones, of course.
+You might be thinking "I have an iPhone 7 without a headphone jack, do I need something else?" but do not fear because the headphones below are still relevant.
+Apple supplies the phone with a Lightning to headphone jack adapter and you can also use wireless or lightning-enabled headphones, of course.

 Walk the streets of any town or city and you will see myriad people locked in to their own world, listening intently to headphones plugged in to smartphone, tablet or even - surely not - an MP3 player.
 The digital audio revolution has happened, and I can't be the only person who travels to work in a train carriage silent to the outside world as my fellow travellers concentrate on music, podcasts, audiobooks and video to make the commute more fun (endurable).

 Headphones are more than just a functional device.
 Like the display on your PC they are the crucial part in the link between you and your favourite portable device.
 As such it is worth investing in a good set of headphones.
 Moreover not all headphones are made equal: you can spend a lot of money on something that looks - rather than sounds - good.
 And for some people that is the key thing.